 Time blocking (also know as "time boxing") is a time management method that schedules your day into set, controlled units.
 You allot finite portions of time to specific tasks ahead, so that you can course through your work day without interruptions or deviations.
 Instead of simply making a to-do list and ploughing through, time blocking maps out controlled spaces to ensure each task actually takes place.
+As such, it's also a useful measure for ensuring you don't overcommit on any one piece of work.

 The trick is to keep time blocks as small as possible.
-Gates and Musk both go for five-minute time blocks for meetings and email, but you can also set more generous timeframes for more conceptual work: like only giving yourself 20 minutes to research and structure the first draft of a blog article.
+Gates and Musk both go for five-minute time blocks for meetings and email, but you can also set more generous time frames for more conceptual work: like only giving yourself 20 minutes to research and structure the first draft of a blog article.

 The idea of limiting the time you spend on tasks is a direct response to Parkinson’s law, which argues that work expands to fill the time we assign it.
 According to the time blocking theory, the stricter we are with the time we give to each task, the more focused and results-driven our work output will be.

 Done well, time blocking can help you manage your effort far more effectively.
 By dedicating a specific amount of time to one task, it locks your focus and minimizes disruptive context switching.
-It allows you to be extremely protective with how you distribute your time, creating containers around low-value daily tasks like email and protecting space for important, complex deep thinking.
+It allows you to be extremely protective with how you distribute your time, creating containers around low-value daily tasks like email, and protecting space for important, complex deep thinking.
 Mapping out your day this way also ensures unqualified new tasks can't push their way into your schedule.

 Time blocking also helps you stay on track.
-You know that if you delve into Twitter or web browsing you’ll fall behind schedule – and then you’ll either have to work longer, or things just won’t get done.
+You know that if you delve into Twitter or web browsing you’ll fall behind schedule—and then you’ll either have to work longer, or things just won’t get done.
 No matter how helpful you might think making a to-do list is, research suggests that around 41% of them are never actually completed.
 Time blocking prevents you from adding to that statistic!

 Humans have a tendency to remember what we haven’t done, as opposed to what we have: this is called the Zeigarnik effect, and it can lead to anxiety, tension, and disrupted sleep.
 But with our tasks planned out against set dates and time frames, we gain a sense of control and stability over our workload.
-You know everything will get its rightful attention, so incomplete tasks won’t even enter your head.
+You know everything will get its due attention, so incomplete tasks won’t even enter your head.

 Planning your entire day into a strict time regimen can seem a bit unnatural and restrictive.
 But it could provide the productive structure and focus you’ve been looking for; this mechanical approach is precisely why people find it to be so useful.
 The best way to figure out how time blocking could work for you is to consider the following: